Sushi bake is a baked sushi casserole and a deconstructed sushi roll. You get all the sushi taste without the complicated process of rolling them!

 Sushi Bake Origin

 When I first started blogging, this was one of the first recipes I posted in 2007 and it took off!
 I was known for YummySF Sushi Bake.
-Sadly, my first food blog is now defunct.
+Unfortunately, my first food blog is now defunct.

 Sushi Bake Ingredients